The basic concepts of stealth walking

 - For each mistake let’s ask ourselves why we did wrong and let’s try to find a remedy

-- When we will make no sound let’s increase the difficulty
+- When we will make no unwanted sounds let’s increase find a harder path

-This training, as well as it will help us to understand how diffcult is to make no sound, it will also teaches us to manage many of the side aspects to the mere theory of technique.
-In the next article we will see finally the stealth walking.
+A note by Master Kongling – This training, as well as it helps us to understand how difficult is to make no sound, it will also teach us to manage many of the side aspects that the mere theory cannot cover.

 Author: Master Kongling